-Outfielders are to remain outside the dirt (in the outfield; approx 75ft from home) until the ball has been kicked.
+Outfielders are to remain outside the dirt (in the outfield; approximately 75 feet from home) until the ball has been kicked.

 Infielders are not permitted to move into the Neutral Zone, from the time the ball has been pitched and until the ball has been kicked.

 END PAGE 12 - START PAGE 13

 There is NO infield fly rule.
 However, if in the official’s determination, the infielder dropped the ball intentionally to try to or successfully secure additional outs, the ball will be a "DEAD BALL".
 In this scenario, the kicker will be out and all base runners will advance one base.

 Fielders must always use the white primary base when making a play at 1st.